Welcome to Vision Through Sound

 In Your Pocket – A Low Tech, Voice Operated Phone

-In Your Pocket is a voice-operated, low-cost smartphone, providing easier access to thousands of talking books, daily newspapers and podcasts.
+In Your Pocket is a voice-operated, low-cost smartphone, providing easier access to thousands of talking books, daily newspapers, radio stations, RNIB new agents and podcasts.
 It has the handy features we are all used to, such as a simple to use Sat Nav function and it is easy for the less technically able to use.

-Imagine when you need to be able to see something in your surroundings, to be able to just say ’Be My Eyes’ to your Pocket and it will connect the camera, microphone and speaker to one of the 90,000 volunteers in the UK who can then describe what it is you need to know about.
+Imagine when you need to be able to see something in your surroundings, to be able to just say ’Be My Eyes’ to your Pocket and it will connect the camera, microphone and speaker to one of the million volunteers who can then describe what it is you need to know about.

-The RNIB, Calibre and Torch Trust audio libraries can all be listened to.
+The RNIB and Torch Trust audio libraries can all be listened to.
 Plus, there are now 100s of internet radio stations available on In Your Pocket too.
-Just tell Pocket what you wish to listen to by station, location or subject and it will list the appropriate stations for you to choose from.
+Just tell your Pocket what you wish to listen to by station, location or subject and it will list the appropriate stations for you to choose from.
+AI is being used to take pictures and describe the photos.

 Enabling Project